LC-John/MiniC-Compiler/README.md

 ## Phase 1.
 MiniC2Eeyore & Type Checking

-In progress...
+Almost finished!

-Now, the parse tree is built using Flex & Bison.
+The parse tree is built using Flex & Bison.
 A symbol table (including all variables and functions) is extracted while building the parse tree.

 Error/warning checking is performed.
 The following errors/warning will be detected.